Are Australian Lottery Winnings Taxed? What Every Winner Needs to Know

 Overseas Players

 Non-Australian residents can play and win Australian lotteries.
 The Australian portion is tax-free, but your home country may require you to declare winnings — particularly relevant for US citizens, who must report worldwide income to the IRS.
+UK and Canadian residents also enjoy tax-free lottery winnings under their domestic tax laws.
+Players from countries with gambling taxes should consult a local tax professional before claiming.

 What to Do If You Win Big